 The Boss DS-2

-(This pedal is very similar in sound and functionality as the old DS-1, as it was made to be its successor.
-In fact, Turbo 1 was designed to sound like the DS-1)
+(This pedal is very similar in sound and functionality to the old DS-1, as it was its successor.
+In fact, Turbo 1 was designed to sound like the DS-1.)

 The Tech 21 Sansamp Classic

-This is an amp modeler.
-Used in the In Utero tour.
+This is an amp modeler and was used during the In Utero tour.

 The Electro-Harmonix Small Clone Chorus